UU-RGL-Legal-Research-and-Studies/Automated-Excel-Responses-with-GPT3/README.md

 **Contributing**

-If you find any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please feel free to edit the code for your own use.